bloominstituteoftechnology/Precourse/Lesson4-JS-I/homework/feynman-writing-prompts.md

 ## What are strings?

 A string is simply a bunch of characters, surrounded by marks like `""` or `''`.
-The bunch of characters can be names (*'Ronald'*), phone numbers (*'310-555-1256'*), or a mixture of letters, numbers, or other characters you so desire.
+The bunch of characters can be names (*'Ronald'*), phone numbers (*'310-555-1256'*), or a mixture of letters, numbers, and other characters you so desire.

 If you take a real piece of string and try to cut it in half, or pry apart the threads that hold the string together, you end up with a pile of useless threads of fabric.
 In a similar way, you cannot break or change computer strings like that.
 For example, "4" - "2" won't yield much of anything, because the computer treats "4" and "2" as strings, and the computer will generally not try to fray these strings apart.
 "Ronald" - "Ron" is similar; it won't try to unravel the string.